Learning logic programs by discovering higher-order abstractions: Experiments

 \definecolor{mygreen}{cmyk}{0.9,0,1.0,0.05}

-To test our claim that abstractions discovered in one domain can be reused in different domains, our experiments aim to answer the question: \begin{description} \item[Q3] Can higher-order refactoring improve generalisation across domains? \end{description}
+To test our claim that abstractions discovered in one domain can be reused in different domains, our experiments aim to answer the question: \begin{description} \item[Q4] Can higher-order refactoring improve performance across domains? \end{description}